thiruwoww/Thiru-Azure-Project-/README.md

 - Which file is the playbook?
 Where do you copy it?

- .yml files are playbook files it will run with Ansible.
-So we need to copy into a container where ansible is installed to be deployed
+ playbook files .yml files are it will run with Ansible.
+So we need to copy into a container where ansible is installed to deploy.

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?